miguelmayhem92/ImageFinder/README.md

   * very diverse images -> even if try to label images, result would require too many labels, data and time, not an option
   * preserve the ids -> get a method that can screen the images and ,at the same time, preserve the order so that I can get the Ids of the best similar image

-A very good solution was found in HuggingFace that addressed most of the obstacles encountered before.
 The solution uses an encoder model in order to infer the image embeddings.
 So in some words, an underlaying pre-trained model is used to get a numerical representation of the image candidates (DB) and an input image (Y).

 The embedings in short is a numerical matrix representation of the vocabulary (or image classes DB) at the last layer of the encoder block and it is calculated during the supervised training task of the model (for this use case we do not need the predictions of the model but the encoder output).